tinylog-org/tinylog/tinylog/files/readme-bundle.txt

    You should see a log statement appearing on the console.

-4) A detailed user manual and the JavaDoc documentation can be found on http://www.tinylog.org/
+4) A detailed user manual and the Javadoc documentation can be found on http://www.tinylog.org/